Residential Rental Housing Licensing

 - The fee for the initial license and renewals is $300.

-- The By-law will apply to the entire City of North Bay by 2016.
+- The By-law now applies to the entire City of North Bay.

 Rental Inspection Process

 - Inspections will generally occur on Wednesdays and will be coordinated through Building Services